Learning In Chaos: Efficient Autoscaling and Self-Healing for Multi-Party Distributed Training: Related Work and Motivations

-Stop-free autoscaling offers a faster and more flexible alternative.
-When a new node joins, it pulls the training state directly from active nodes' memory, so no need to restart training or load/write checkpoints from/to a slow disk.
-In parameter server setups \cite{chen2015mxnet}, PaddleEDL \cite{ma2019paddlepaddle} and ElasticDL \cite{zhou2023elasticdl} use asynchronous training to realize stop-free autoscaling.
-As workers run independently, their join and exit don't disrupt others, and new nodes can simply fetch the latest model from the parameter server.
+\textbf{Stop-free} autoscaling offers a smoother alternative.
+When a new node joins, it fetches the training state from existing nodes' memory, so there is no need to restart or load/write checkpoints from/to a slow disk.
+In parameter server setups, PaddleEDL \cite{ma2019paddlepaddle} and ElasticDL \cite{zhou2023elasticdl} use asynchronous training to realize stop-free scaling.
+As workers run independently, their join and exit don't disrupt others, and new workers fetch the latest model weights from the parameter server.
 However, they fall back to stop-resume in synchronous mode.
-DL2 \cite{peng2021dl2} enables stop-free autoscaling in synchronous training using a scaling clock that detects new nodes and sends them the current model.
-In more general cases, systems like EDL \cite{wu2021EDL}, EPS \cite{wang2021EPS}, CoDDL \cite{hwang2021CoDDL}, and DeepBoot \cite{chen2023deepboot} typically select a node (e.g., master) to pull the training state from.
-Elan \cite{xie2020elan} instead picks the neighbor with the highest bandwidth.
-Autoscaling \cite{or2020resource} takes it further by slicing the training state across multiple nodes and pulling from them in parallel for faster replication.
+DL$^2$ \cite{peng2021dl2} and EPS \cite{wang2021EPS} enable stop-free scaling in synchronous mode, and also require new nodes to fetch the training state from parameter servers.
+EDL \cite{wu2021EDL} and CoDDL \cite{hwang2021CoDDL}, on the other hand, fetch from a single worker node.
+Autoscaling \cite{or2020resource} goes further by slicing the training state across multiple nodes and enabling parallel fetching for faster replication.
+Elan \cite{xie2020elan}, in contrast, explores a different path by having the new node fetch from the neighbor with the highest available bandwidth.